 - Worsening headache

 - Persistent vomiting

 - Altered mental status

 - Seizure

 - Slurred speech

 - Trouble recognizing people or places

 - Tiredness or difficulty waking

-- the nose or ear
+- Blood or fluid coming from the nose or ear

 - Weakness in the arms or legs

 The cornerstone of proper concussion management is both cognitive and physical rest, until symptoms improve followed by a gradual return to school and sports.
 Without cognitive and physical rest, symptoms may worsen and prolong recovery.
 The school should receive written recommendations from a physician for physical and cognitive rest.
 These recommendations must be followed both at school and home.